 BOSC 2021 will be part of ISMB/ECCB 2021 online, and will take place July 29-30, 2021, with CoFest following on July 31 – Aug 1.
 Wherever you are, we hope you’ll join us for this virtual conference!
-Submit your abstract today, and help us spread the word about BOSC!
+Submit your abstract today (deadline is May 6), and help us spread the word about BOSC!

 The Bioinformatics Open Source Conference (BOSC) has been held annually since 2000.
 In July 2020, BCC2020, the first Bioinformatics Community Conference, brought together the Galaxy Community Conference (GCC) and BOSC in a joint online meeting that attracted over 600 participants from 62 countries.
 The complete BOSC schedule from last year is here.

 - July 29-30: BOSC 2021, part of ISMB/ECCB 2021 (online)

 BOSC covers all aspects of open source bioinformatics software and open science, including (but not limited to) these topics:

 - Open Biomedical Data

 - Citizen/Participatory Science